-Since in-person instruction ended so abruptly for your eighth grader this year thanks to a global pandemic, you may be wondering if your child learned the skills they’ll need to be ready for high school.
 Here are some of the key academic skills that kids acquire in eighth grade.
 If your child hasn’t learned or mastered some of them, don’t worry.
 The important thing is that your child makes progress toward mastery.
-Choose a few areas to focus on this summer, but keep things low-key — both for you and for your child!
-It’s more important that at-home learning be an experience that encourages your child to enjoy tackling challenges.
-And in these unusual times, extra pressure isn’t good for anyone.
+Choose a few areas to focus on this summer, but keep things low-key — both for you and for your child.
+The most important outcomes of at-home learning are encouraging your child to enjoy both learning and taking on challenges.

 By the end of 8th grade, kids should be able to: